kwankunghkg/Self_Learning/doc/reference.md

 ## ==============================
 ```
-Computer science education is a global challenge - 27th Oct 2021 - Sue Sentance
+Computer science education is a global challenge - 27th Oct 2021
 ```
   https://www.raspberrypi.org/blog/brookings-report-global-computer-science-education-policy/
 ```

-BUILDING SKILLS FOR LIFE - How to expand and improve computer science education around the world
+BUILDING SKILLS FOR LIFE -
+How to expand and improve computer science education around the world
 ```
   https://www.brookings.edu/essay/building-skills-for-life-how-to-expand-and-improve-computer-science-education-around-the-world/
 ```

-Introducing Code Club World : a new way for young people to learn to code at home - 9th Nov 2021 - Laura Kirsop
+Introducing Code Club World :
+a new way for young people to learn to code at home - 9th Nov 2021 - Laura Kirsop
+free online platform where young people aged 9 to 13 can learn to make stuff with code.
 ```
   https://www.raspberrypi.org/blog/code-club-world-free-online-platform-young-people-children-learn-to-code-at-home/
 ```
-Code Club World — a free online platform where young people aged 9 to 13 can learn to make stuff with code.